Best Ever Chili Recipe

 Chili Ingredients

-• Ground beef: You can buy ground beef anywhere between 80% and 90% lean.
-I prefer 90% just so I don’t have to drain any excess fat.
+• Ground beef: You can buy ground beef that’s anywhere between 80% and 90% lean.
+I prefer 90% so I don’t have to drain any excess fat.
 But you could purchase 80% and then drain off any residual fat, it’s up to you.

 • Bacon: Bacon adds a wonderful smoky flavor to the chili.
-I’d consider it the secret (or not so secret) ingredient!
+I’d consider it the secret (or not-so-secret) ingredient!

 • Beef broth: I recommend purchasing a high-quality beef broth for the best flavor.

 • Dried spices: Besides the usual suspects of chili powder and cumin, I add smoked paprika for a touch of campfire flavor.
+You could even add a sprinkle of cayenne pepper for a little more heat.

 • Beans: I’m using a combination of black beans and red kidney beans which are classics in chili, but you can use any beans you like.